guardianproject/PixelKnot/README.md

 PixelKnot
 =========

-image stego app with old school F5 steganography
+PixelKnot is an image stego app with old school F5 steganography.

-## Dev Setup
+## Development Setup

-Follow these steps to setup your dev environment:
+Follow these steps to setup your development environment:

-1. Checkout PixelKnot git repo
+1. Checkout PixelKnot git repository
 2. Init and update git submodules

     cd PixelKnot